-Looking For A Vacation Romance?
-Try These Dating Apps
+These Dating Apps Will Help You Score A Vacation Fling

 From Grease to Mamma Mia!
 Here We Go Again, summer movies make vacation romances look oh-so-appealing.
-Who knows, maybe you, too, will end up on a beautiful Greek island with three hot suitors.
-If you’ve ever been single on vacation, you’ve probably entertained the idea that you’ll end up sitting next to a gorgeous stranger on the airplane, or maybe that you’ll meet an attractive local who can show you all the sights.
-But in real life, vacation romances rarely fall into our laps.
+Who knows?
+Maybe you, too, will end up on a beautiful Greek island with three hot suitors.
+If you’ve ever been single on vacation, you’ve probably entertained the fantasy that you’ll end up sitting next to a gorgeous stranger on the airplane, or maybe that you’ll meet an attractive local who can show you all the sights.
+But in real life, these types of flings rarely just fall into our laps.
 We have to take action — whether that means approaching that cutie at the bar or joining a dating app.

 Yes, dating apps can be a great way to find a date while you’re on vacation.
 Look for an app that shows you matches who are nearby.
 You might also want to choose one with a shorter bio section, so you’re not spending valuable beach time filling out a lengthy Q&A. If you’re already on a dating app that fits this description, such as Tinder or Bumble, you don’t have to download a new one for your vacation.
 You can simply add a line or two in your bio about the length of your stay and what you’re looking for.